Black Snake Moan (film): Critical response

 On the television program Ebert & Roeper, filmmaker Kevin Smith, filling in for Roger Ebert, described the film as the best of the year thus far.
 Smith praised Ricci and Jackson, saying this was Ricci's best performance and Jackson's best performance since Pulp Fiction (1994).
 Richard Roeper also gave the film a "thumb up" rating.
 Matt Glasby of Film4, however, awarded the film only 1 star out of 5, calling it a "pressure-cooked mess" that was "bad enough to make gums bleed".

 Rolling Stone's Peter Travers declared the film the year's Worst Soft-Core Sex on his list of the Worst Movies of 2007.

 Box office

 During its March 2–4, 2007 opening weekend in the US the film earned $4 million, putting it in eighth place behind films including other new releases Wild Hogs and Zodiac.

 Marketing

 In April 2008, Ricci commented on the promotional poster for the film, criticizing it as exploitative of women:

-Feministing criticized the film's marketing for its portrayal of sexualized violence.
+Feministing criticized the film's marketing for its portrayal of sexualized violence, although the author had not seen the film itself.